Genusbiz/docs/developers/defining-the-application-model/tables/layout.md

-## Bind a Row Template to another Row Template, Columns or Data Fields
+## Bind a row template to another row template, columns or data fields

-### Bind a Row Template to a Data Field
+### Bind a row template to a data field

 A row template can be bound to a data field by specifying which field in the data source bound to the row template that should be used to establish the relationship.
 The data type for the field has to be the same as the data type for the data source bound to the data field.